vliz-be-opsci/py-sema/sema/check/README.md

 Note: A test can be unsuccessful (`success=False`) without encountering an error (`error=False`)

-## flow of sema-check
+## Flow of sema-check

 The following flowchart illustrates the control flow of the sema-check process:

 1. User invokes the CLI
 2. The CLI module parses arguments and initiates the Service module
 3. The Service module loads YAML files and instantiates Test Classes
 4. Tests are executed and results are collected
 5. Results are output to various formats (CSV, HTML, YML) using Sink Modules

 Color Legend:

 - Pink: User interaction
 - Light Blue: Core modules
 - Green: Data loading and processing
 - Purple: Test execution
 - Yellow: Result handling
 - Cyan: Output generation
 - Light Purple: Utility functions

 ```mermaid
 graph TD